Race & All Mountain Handbooks

 If you decide becoming a ski tech is not for you, there are a number of shops that can take care of race skis.
 Just be sure to be clear about what you want done.
 The quick “roll on” wax job is not adequate for a racer’s needs.
 Bear Valley Sport Shop in the Village can handle all your tuning and waxing needs.
 Also, the Repair Shop at the Mountain can handle tuning and waxing, but make sure you are clear on what you want.
 For base grinding and top-of-the-line ski prep, The Start Haus in Truckee can’t be beat.
 Granite Chief in Truckee is also an excellent race prep shop.

 The Bear Valley Race Team competes in events that are sanctioned by US SKI & SNOWBOARD.
 US SKI & SNOWBOARD is divided into 3 Regions, Eastern, Rocky/Central, and Western.
 Each Region is further divided into Divisions.
-Bear Valley Race Team is a member club of the Far West Division of the Western Region
+Bear Valley Race Team is a member club of the Far West Division of the Western Region.

 There are 4 different types of races or disciplines in Alpine ski racing.
-Slalom (SL), Giant Slalom (GS), Super G (SG) and Downhill (DH).
-Each discipline has its own characteristics such as length of course, verticle drop, number of gates and distance between gates.
+Slalom (SL), Giant Slalom (GS), Super G (SG), and Downhill (DH).
+Each discipline has its own characteristics such as length of course, vertical drop, number of gates, and distance between gates.
 Slalom courses are shorter and have tight gate placement requiring shorter, quick turns.
-GS, SG and DH events are characterized by progressively longer courses, gates set much farther apart and much higher speeds.
-All levels U8 to U21 run SL and GS courses.U12/U14 U16/U18/U21 run SG and only U16/U18/U21 run DH events.
+GS, SG, and DH events are characterized by progressively longer courses, gates set much farther apart, and much higher speeds.
+All levels U8 to U21 run SL and GS courses.
+U12/U14 U16/U18/U21 run SG and only U16/U18/U21 run DH events.
 Full details on each discipline can be found in the US SKI & SNOWBOARD Alpine Competition Guide.

 Race Eligibility

-All Far West competitors involved in US SKI & SNOWBOARD junior racing must be members in good standing of FAR WEST SKIING, and members of US SKI & SNOWBOARD, in order to participate in any US SKI & SNOWBOARD or FIS races.
+All Far West competitors involved in US SKI & SNOWBOARD junior racing must be members in good standing of FAR WEST SKIING, and members of US SKI & SNOWBOARD, to participate in any US SKI & SNOWBOARD or FIS races.
 Athletes must be able to present their current US SKI & SNOWBOARD card, indicating appropriate age class and membership status, to race organizers in order to compete in any US SKI & SNOWBOARD race.

+All Central South Series and Far West competitors must have the appropriate competitor license.
 Online Membership application and complete information can be found at the US SKI & SNOWBOARD website https://usskiandsnowboard.org/membership

 U8/U10/12/U14 Races

 The U8/U10/12/U14 program is for racers ages thirteen and under.
-Twelve and thirteen year old athletes race as U14s; those 10 and 11 compete as U12 with 8 and 9 year olds designated as U10.
+Twelve- and thirteen-year-old athletes race as U14s; those 10 and 11 compete as U12 with 8- and 9-year-olds designated as U10.
 U8/U10/12/U14 races in the Far West are non-scored US SKI & SNOWBOARD-sanctioned events.
 U8/U10/U12 compete in the same races but are maintained as separate fields with their own start lists and are run separately.
 Depending on the disciplines U14 may compete in the same races or have their own race designation.
 The starting order is determined by random draw, which is reversed for the second run in GS and SL races.
 All competitors are allowed to start the second run in their starting spot, including those who did not finish (DNF) or were disqualified (DSQ) in the first run.
 Awards will be given for each age class and gender.
 Hero gates will be used for all U8/U10/U12 Slalom events.

 U8/U10/12/U14 Awards